 Reviewer 2

-I would like to convey my gratitude's to reviewer 2 for his thorough feedback.
-His insights about the amendments required for the methodological section and case study analysis were very helpful.
+I would like to convey my gratitude to Reviewer 2 for the thorough feedback.
+The reviewer’s suggestions for the methodological section and the case study analysis were very helpful.

-1. In respond to the reviewer's comment I added a sentence at page 3 about the role of gathering of the exile.
-However, I did not elaborate furthermore as the reviewer suggested because I did not wish to focus on the declared objectives of the Law of Return.
-In my view, I presume there will always be gaps between policy formulation and its implementations, and that policy is constantly change in respond to external events and political shift.
-In my research I wished to describe how the Law of Return is carried out today, and how it can be manipulated by the NGOs that implementing it.
+1. In response to the reviewer's comment, I added a sentence on page 3 regarding the role of the Gathering of Israel myth.
+However, I did not elaborate further as suggested, because I did not wish to focus on the stated objectives of the Law of Return.
+My standing point is to presume that there will always be gaps between policy formulation and implementation, and that policies change constantly in response to external events and political shifts.
+In my research, I wished to describe how the Law of Return is applied today, and how it can be manipulated by the NGOs implementing it.

-2. Following the reviewer's comment I did emphasized the role of the Israeli government to block the immigration of emergence Jewish communities.
-Moreover, and as addition to comment 6, I added a paragraph at the methodological section about policy as a comprehensive arena in which non-governmental actors might be highly involved at the implementation process.
-However, I did not apply most of the further suggestions mentioned in this comment.
-First, I did not argue the Jewish Agency is a part of the Israeli government, and therefore, I added a clarification about its authority and position (page 15).
+2. Following the reviewer's comment, I further emphasized the role of the Israeli government in blocking the immigration of emerging Jewish communities.
+Moreover, and in accordance with comment 6, I added a paragraph to the methodological section about policy as a broad and diverse arena in which non-governmental actors can be highly involved.
+However, I did not incorporate other suggestions made in this comment.
+First, I did not argue the Jewish Agency is part of the Israeli government, but instead added a clarification about its authority and position (page 15).
 Second, I do not believe I used misleading data regarding non-Jewish immigrants.
-I rechecked Asher Cohen's reference to the CBS report about two thirds of non-Jewish migrants on 2003; and I corrected my data according to Netanel Fisher, who mentioned in his book that since 2002 approximately 50% of all migrants are non-Jewish [Asher Cohen.
-2006.
-Non-Jewish Jews: Israeli Identity and the Challenge of Expanding the Jewish Nation.
-Shalom Hartman Institute, Faculty of Law, Bar-Ilan University, page 77; Netanel Fisher.
-2015.
-Israel’s Conversion Challenge: Policy Analysis and Recommendations.
-The Israeli Institute for Democracy.]
+I rechecked Asher Cohen's reference to the CBS report regarding two thirds of non-Jewish immigrants in 2003; and I corrected my data according to Netanel Fisher, who mentioned in his book that since 2002 approximately 50% of all immigrants are non-Jewish [Asher Cohen, Non-Jewish Jews: Israeli Identity and the Challenge of Expanding the Jewish Nation, Shalom Hartman Institute, Faculty of Law, Bar-Ilan University, 2006, 77; Netanel Fisher, Israel’s Conversion Challenge: Policy Analysis and Recommendations, The Israeli Institute for Democracy, 2015].

-3. In respond to the reviewer's comment about the usage of strong language, I changed some of the term "threats" to "need" or "challenges", especially on pages 2-6.
-I would like to mention that the term "threat" is taking from the work of Yaacov Yadgar [Yaacov Yadgar.
-2002.
-“Between ‘the Arab’ and ‘the Religious Rightist’: ‘Significant Other’ in the construction of Jewish-Israeli national identity.”
-Nationalism and Ethnic Politics 9:1, 52–74.]
+3. In response to the reviewer's comment on the use of strong language, I changed "threats" to "needs" or "challenges" in some places, primarily on pages 2-6.
+I would like to mention that the term "threat" is borrowed from the work of Yaacov Yadgar [Yaacov Yadgar, “Between ‘the Arab’ and ‘the Religious Rightist’: ‘Significant Other’ in the construction of Jewish-Israeli national identity,” Nationalism and Ethnic Politics 9 no. 1 (2002): 52–74.]

-4. Following the reviewer's comment I added literature of Devorah Hacohen, Avi Pikar and Yaron Tzur, page 3.
+4. Following the reviewer's comment, I referred to literature by Devorah Hacohen, Avi Pikard, and Yaron Tzur, page 3.

-5. The list of quotes on page 12 meant to demonstrate two points: the first in mentioned above the paragraph, before the quotes, about the barrier posed by the established Jewry to the Jewish Agency in recruiting emerging Jewish communities to immigrate.
-Further explanation provided at the discussion section, where I have argued that the allegation against the established Jewry conceal the responsibility of the Israeli government.
+5. The list of quotes on page 12 is intended to demonstrate two points: the first, mentioned before the quotes, concerns the barriers put up by the established Jewry in face of the Jewish Agency’s effort to recruit emerging Jewish communities for immigration.
+Further explanation is provided in the discussion section, where I have argued that the allegation against the established Jewry obscures the responsibility of the Israeli government.

 6. I found this comment very helpful.
-I edit the information about the researcher approach and added few paragraphs: I presented extended definition for policy as a comprehensive arena comprises of multiple factors and participants; I explained how the critical analysis will address the role of NGOs, as each one demonstrates different ideological group; I justified the case study selection and the way in which it reflects how policy can become an arena of competition; and I clarified why and how I am focusing on the policy outcome.
+I edited the information on research methods and added a few paragraphs: I added an expanded definition of policy as a comprehensive arena that comprises multiple factors and participants; I explained how critical policy analysis addresses the role of NGOs as representing different ideological groups; I justified the case study selection, explaining that it reflects how policy can become a competitive sphere; and I clarified why and how I chose to focus on policy outcomes.